 High performance compute virtual machine sizes

-Azure H-series virtual machines are the next generation high performance computing VMs aimed at high end computational needs, like molecular modeling, and computational fluid dynamics.
+Azure H-series virtual machines are the latest in high performance computing VMs aimed at high end computational needs, like molecular modeling, and computational fluid dynamics.
 These 8 and 16 vCPU VMs are built on the Intel Haswell E5-2667 V3 processor technology featuring DDR4 memory and SSD-based temporary storage.

 In addition to the substantial CPU power, the H-series offers diverse options for low latency RDMA networking using FDR InfiniBand and several memory configurations to support memory intensive computational requirements.